Welcome to today's edition of the Rush 24-7 podcast.

 They could not find one reference to the video on the day of the attack.

-The video had nothing to do with it.
+Well, naturally, the video had nothing to do with it.

-And yet this administration for three weeks said that it was the video.
+And yet this administration for three weeks Said that it was the video.

 The whole Susan Rice five Sunday morning TV shows, it was the video.